anharrington/handsonpython/index.rst

 By Dr. Andrew N. Harrington
 ===========================

-Home Page for Version 3.1+
+Home Page for Python 3
 ==========================

 This page has materials for Python 3.1 and later, which is incompatible